Due to COVID-19, some internship hour requirements were modified.Close

 Learning and Teaching Assessment and Improvement

-Faculty in the Department of Recreation and Leisure Studies will meet in late August/early September and late January/early February to review learning outcome assessments from the previous semester.
+Faculty in the Department of Recreation, Therapeutic Recreation, and Tourism will meet in late August/early September and late January/early February to review learning outcome assessments from the previous semester.
 Faculty are responsible for reporting results on performance measures associated with classes they teach and complete a closing the loop form.
 Faculty will present the results of performance measures and a general discussion considering course and program improvements to be made based on assessment results and other available data will occur at these meetings.
 The performance results and plans for continuous program improvement will be combined by the department assessment coordinator into a document made available to all faculty.
 The results and program improvements will also be shared with the Dean for the School of Education, Health, & Human Services by the Department Chair.

 It is expected that tests or assignments used in these assessment processes are to be used solely for the purpose of measuring student learning outcomes.
 Results are not to be used for instructor performance evaluations or other unrelated or tangentially related purposes.
 Further, in order to be in compliance with the Family Education Right to Privacy Act, no scores or data will be reported that could be linked with a specific individual student.